WikiEducationFoundation/WikiEduDashboard/docs/setup.md

 - python 3.5 or newer
 - ruby 2.5.0
 - apt (debian) or homebrew (MacOS)
-- node v10 or lower
+- node v10 or higher

 ## Instructions
 - Clone the repository